raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 5. Database Security Group

-Created `Staging - DB _ SG` to restrict access to the private database tier.
+The database tier required stricter access controls than the public web server.

+I created a separate database security group and allowed MySQL traffic on TCP port `3306`.
+Instead of allowing connections from an IP range such as `0.0.0.0/0`, I configured the source as `Staging - Web - SG`.

 | Type | Protocol | Port | Source |
 |---|---|---:|---|
 | MySQL/Aurora | TCP | 3306 | `Staging - Web - SG` |

-Instead of allowing MySQL access from the Internet, the rule references the web server security group.
-This allows database traffic only from approved resources in the web tier.
+Using a security group reference means that database access is based on the role of the source resource rather than its individual IP address.
+Only resources associated with the web server security group can initiate MySQL connections to the database.

+This keeps the database port unavailable to arbitrary Internet hosts while still allowing the application tier to communicate with it.

 ![Database Security Group](Screenshots/database-security-group.png)